 For over a year following our first adoption, I was quite content.
 Scratch that–I was way beyond content.
 Although I experienced a bit of what I now know was likely post-adoption depression (another story for another day), I mostly felt like warm, beautiful sunlight had washed over me and wrapped up the best of dreams come true.
-I look upon that time as a great healing for my heart.
+I look upon that time as great healing for my heart.
 The five-year journey to find our son was, at best, heart-breaking and laden with grief.
-I had gone from aching daily for a child to spending every moment I could holding him in my arms.
+I had gone from aching daily for a child to spend every moment I could hold him in my arms.
 It seemed like the wave that brought warmth also carried away a great deal of the pain.
 Years of longing subsided.
-Not only was I grateful for a child, I felt strongly that I had been waiting for this child, and therefore things worked out perfectly, and I knew why my wait had been so long.
+Not only was I grateful for a child, I felt strongly that I had been waiting for this child, our right child, and therefore things worked out perfectly, and I knew why my wait had been so long.

-Our adoption agency generally asked couples to wait a year between having a placement and pursuing a subsequent adoption.
+Our adoption agency generally asked couples to wait a year between having placement and pursuing a subsequent adoption.
 This was to allow time for bonding and adjustment in the home.
-Prior to that first placement, we anticipated wanting to turn in our second application and get the ball rolling as soon as we could.
-I was sure I would be in the office with all the necessary paperwork right at the year mark but, with the peace I felt mothering my little boy, I was suddenly in no hurry as his first birthday approached.
+Before that first placement, we anticipated wanting to turn in our second application and get the ball rolling as soon as we could.
+I was sure I would be in the office with all the necessary paperwork right at the year mark but, with the peace, I felt mothering my little boy, I was suddenly in no hurry as his first birthday approached.
 The sweetness of finally tasting motherhood was so rich!
 However, when our son was nearly 18-months old, we got a call from our caseworker.
 We learned that our license would be expiring soon and we had to decide whether to renew now or begin all over again later on.
 It made absolute sense to save ourselves from having to start from scratch, so we decided to go ahead and renew.

 For some reason, I felt we had endured enough the first time around.
 I thought that surely the second sojourn would be much faster and easier.
 In hindsight, my naïveté makes me chuckle at myself.
 Still basking in the afterglow of long-awaited parenthood (especially since our baby had become a toddler who slept soundly through each night), we were optimistic that if we began the search proactively, we would have success finding our next child with a great deal less struggle.